thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 [James Lewis](https://twitter.com/boicy) from ThoughtWorks told me [Neil Ford](https://twitter.com/neal4d) counts 1 hour of preparation per slide.
-A 40 slides presentation, would take 40 hours preparation.
+A 40 slides presentation, would take 40 hours of preparation.
 And then you have not yet taken the additional time spent rehearsing in front of each and every conference into account.